Ana Ivanovic needs a boyfriend

 Back home fans are desperate to help the Serbian sweetheart end a terrible run of form that now reads won six, lost six since the French Open.

-So desperate, in fact, that some have suggested that Ana should follow in her opponent’s footsteps and find herself a man.
+So desperate, in fact, that some have suggested that Ana Ivanovic should follow in her opponent’s footsteps and find herself a man.

 Cibulkova’s current run of form on the Tour coincides with her budding relationship with French firecracker Gael Monfils – who also appears to have benefitted since the pair hooked up just before the French Open, where he reached the semi-finals.